OThink-R1: Intrinsic Fast/Slow Thinking Mode Switching for Over-Reasoning Mitigation: Introduction

 \section{Introduction}

-Human cognitive processes are often divided into two complementary modes: fast, intuitive thinking (System 1) and slow, deliberate reasoning (System 2)~\citep{li2025system}.
-Fast thinking is instinctive and effortless, allowing for quick decisions but often leading to cognitive biases in complex situations.
-In contrast, slow thinking is thoughtful and analytical, employing logical reasoning to achieve more accurate problem-solving.
+Human cognitive processes are often divided into two complementary modes~\citep{kahneman2011thinking,li2025system,WASON1974141,evans2008dual,stanovich2000advancing}: \textbf{1) Fast intuitive thinking} (System 1), which is is instinctive and effortless, allowing for quick decisions but often leading to cognitive biases in complex situations; \textbf{2) Slow deliberate thinking} (System 2), which is thoughtful and analytical, employing logical reasoning to achieve more accurate problem-solving.
 Traditional large language models (LLMs) primarily mimic fast thinking, relying on heuristics from vast data patterns, which can limit their effectiveness in handling intricate tasks.
-Recent advancements in language reasoning models (LRMs), such as OpenAI o1~\citep{jaech2024openai}, OpenAI o3-mini, and DeepSeek-R1~\citep{guo2025deepseek}, emulate slow thinking by generating explicit reasoning chains (CoT)~\citep{wei2022chain}, transforming raw predictions into more structured, step-by-step solutions.
+Recent advancements in language reasoning models (LRMs), such as OpenAI o1~\citep{jaech2024openai} and DeepSeek-R1~\citep{guo2025deepseek}, emulate slow thinking by generating explicit reasoning chains (CoT)~\citep{wei2022chain}, transforming raw predictions into more structured, step-by-step solutions.
 This approach helps to mitigate the biases of fast thinking, significantly enhancing their reasoning capabilities for tackling complex problems.